Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories: Introduction

-Since branching can be formulated as a \ac{mdp} \citep{He2014, gasse2019, etheve2020}, \ac{rl} seems a natural approach to discovering novel branching heuristics with superior decision quality and no need for expensive data labelling.
 However, branching has thus far proved largely intractable for \ac{rl} for reasons we summarise into three key challenges.
 (1) \textit{Long episodes:} Whilst even random branching policies are theoretically guaranteed to eventually find the optimal solution, poor decisions can result in episodes of tens of thousands of steps for the \num{500} constraint \num{1000} variable \acp{milp} considered by \citealt{gasse2019}.
 This raises the familiar \ac{rl} challenges of reward sparsity \citep{Trott2019KeepingYD}, credit assignment \citep{Harutyunyan2019}, and high variance returns \citep{Mao2019}.
 (2) \textit{Large state-action spaces}: Each branching step might have hundreds or thousands of potential branching candidates with a huge number of unique possible sub-\ac{milp} states.
 Efficient exploration to discover improved trajectories in such large state-action spaces is a well-known difficulty for \ac{rl} \citep{Agostinelli2019, ecoffet2021goexplore}.
 (3) \textit{Partial observability}: When a branching decision is made, the next state given to the brancher is determined by the next sub-\ac{milp} visited by the node selection policy.
-Jumping around the \ac{bnb} tree without the brancher's control whilst having only partial observability of the full tree makes the future states seen by the agent difficult to predict. \ins{\citet{etheve2020} therefore postulated the benefit of keeping the \ac{mdp} within a sub-tree to improve observability and introduced the \ac{sota} \ac{fmsts} \ac{rl} branching algorithm.
-However, in order to achieve this, \ac{fmsts} had to use a \ac{dfs} node selection policy which, as we demonstrate in Section \ref{sec:results_and_discussion}, is highly sub-optimal and limits scalability.}
+Jumping around the \ac{bnb} tree without the brancher's control whilst having only partial observability of the full tree makes the future states seen by the agent difficult to predict. \citealt{etheve2020} therefore postulated the benefit of keeping the \ac{mdp} within a sub-tree to improve observability and introduced the \ac{sota} \ac{fmsts} \ac{rl} branching algorithm.
+However, in order to achieve this, \ac{fmsts} had to use a \ac{dfs} node selection policy which, as we demonstrate in Section \ref{sec:results_and_discussion}, is highly sub-optimal and limits scalability.